ne3xtg3n/pairme-doculingo-integration/README.md

 # PairMe™ — Comprehensive Engineering Documentation (v1.0)

 ![1000023844](https://github.com/user-attachments/assets/f105ba6b-9c78-4429-807c-f1b963dad9e3)

 **Author:** Christopher Perry
-**Contributors:** Open for Engineering Community Input
+**Contributors:** Talor W
 **Status:** v1.0 (Production-Ready MVP Spec)
 **Date:** September 23, 2025
-**License:** License – Open for collaboration with **Dculingo**
+**License:** No License – Open only to 1 for collaboration, Taylor W

 This README provides a complete, self-contained engineering specification for building **PairMe**, an AI-driven mobile and web app that delivers personalized, cross-category pairing recommendations for **Food, Drink, Smoke, and Vibe** through a single scan (QR, barcode, or image).
-Integrated with **Doculingo** for multilingual label parsing and compliance, PairMe uses a deterministic scoring engine, user feedback loops, and live merchant data to create a seamless, explainable, and scalable pairing experience.
-The design is inspired by leading AI apps and real-world integrations (e.g., Wine-Searcher, Weedmaps)<grok:render type="render_inline_citation"><argument name="citation_id">0</argument></grok:render>.
+Powered by an in-house **LabelSync Engine** for label parsing, translation, and compliance, PairMe uses a deterministic scoring engine, user feedback loops, and live merchant data to create a seamless, explainable, and scalable pairing experience.
+The design is inspired by leading AI apps and real-world integrations (e.g., Wine-Searcher, Weedmaps).

-All sections are organized as expandable drop-downs, consolidating the provided GitHub structure, Lovable.dev prompt, and additional files into a professional, investor-grade, and USPTO-ready format.
-This documentation enables engineers to develop, test, deploy, and patent the system.
-It includes code snippets, schemas, compliance details, and a patent draft outline, optimized for scalability to millions of users.
+All sections are organized as expandable drop-downs, consolidating the provided GitHub structure and additional requirements into a professional, investor-grade, and USPTO-ready format.
+This documentation enables engineers to develop, test, deploy, and patent the system without external dependencies.
+It includes code snippets, schemas, compliance details, a patent draft outline, and embedded visuals optimized for scalability to millions of users.

 Use this for the full build: Set up infrastructure, code the backend/frontend, integrate APIs, test compliance, and file patents.
 Focus on precision engineering for global deployment.